>_

 • Uses IP Addresses to route packets.

-• Maintains a routing table to find the best path.
+• Maintains a routing table for best paths.

 Gateway